kostmo/circleci-failure-tracker/docs/development-environment/README.md

     ./run.py --prod-db

 Access the server by visiting http://localhost:3001 in your browser.
+Note that the scheme is **not** `https` for this local connection.
+The production deployment, in contrast, requires SSL: https://dr.pytorch.org

 ## Deploying the application